HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Abstract

 \section{Abstract}

-We present HARMONIC, a large multi-modal dataset of human interactions in a shared autonomy setting.
-The dataset provides human, robot, and environment data streams from twenty-four people engaged in an assistive eating task with a 6 degree-of-freedom (DOF) robot arm.
-From each participant, we recorded video of both eyes, egocentric video from a head-mounted camera, joystick commands, electromyography from the participant's forearm used to operate the joystick, third person stereo video, and the joint positions of the 6 DOF robot arm.
-Also included are several data streams that come as a direct result of these recordings, namely eye gaze fixations in the egocentric camera frame and body position skeletons.
-This dataset could be of interest to researchers studying intention prediction, human mental state modeling, and shared autonomy.
-Data streams are provided in a variety of formats such as video and human-readable csv or yaml files.
+We present the Human And Robot Multimodal Observations of Natural Interactive Collaboration (HARMONIC) data set.
+This is a large multimodal data set of human interactions with a robotic arm in a shared autonomy setting designed to imitate assistive eating.
+The data set provides human, robot, and environmental data views of twenty-four different people engaged in an assistive eating task with a 6 degree-of-freedom (DOF) robot arm.
+From each participant, we recorded video of both eyes, egocentric video from a head-mounted camera, joystick commands, electromyography from the forearm used to operate the joystick, third person stereo video, and the joint positions of the 6 DOF robot arm.
+Also included are several features that come as a direct result of these recordings, such as eye gaze projected onto the egocentric video, body pose, hand pose, and facial keypoints.
+These data streams were collected specifically because they have been shown to be closely related to human mental states and intention.
+This data set could be of interest to researchers studying intention prediction, human mental state modeling, and shared autonomy.
+Data streams are provided in a variety of formats such as video and human-readable \texttt{CSV} and \texttt{YAML} files.